saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 Some command-line arguments can be passed through a config file or an environment variable.
 When the same argument is passed through multiple methods, the order of precedence is as follows: Command Line Argument > Environment Variable > Config File.

-To ensure compatibility with these variables, make sure that you're using the most recent version of Sauce Connect Proxy [(download here)](https://wiki.saucelabs.com/pages/viewpage.action?pageId=96832863).
+To ensure compatibility with these variables, make sure that you're using the latest version of Sauce Connect Proxy ([download here](https://wiki.saucelabs.com/pages/viewpage.action?pageId=96832863)).

 ## List of Sauce Connect Proxy Command-Line Arguments

 <table>
   <tr>